-The Benefits of Musical Instruments for Babies (and WIN a set!)
+The Benefits of Musical Instruments for Babies

 Have you ever been to a baby and toddler playgroup and heard the absolute din of a bunch of uncoordinated miniature people bashing drums, hitting xylophones, shaking maracas and blowing into recorders?
 Babies and toddlers love musical instruments, but parents are often cursing the relative who buys a kids drum set!
 If you can, you should endure the cacophony, because musical instruments are actually really good for development even from a very young age.